-When a surplus exists, the price would be determined by the marginal value of additional capacity as represented by the sloped demand curve, rather than by a supply offer.
+When a surplus exists, the price would be determined by the marginal value of additional capacity as represented by the reliability-based demand curve, rather than by a supply offer.
 This provides a more efficient price signal from the capacity market.
-In addition, the figure illustrates how a sloped demand curve would serve to stabilize market outcomes and reduce the risks facing suppliers in wholesale electricity markets.
+In addition, the figure illustrates how a reliability-based demand curve would serve to stabilize market outcomes and reduce the risks facing suppliers in wholesale electricity markets.
 Because the volatility and its associated risk is inefficient, stabilizing capacity prices in a manner that reflects the prevailing marginal value of capacity would improve the incentives of suppliers that rely upon these market signals to make investment and retirement decisions.

-A sloped demand curve reflects the marginal value of capacity because the sloped portion is based on the reliability benefit of exceeding planning reserves.
-A sloped demand curve will also significantly reduce suppliers' incentives to withhold capacity from the market by increasing the opportunity costs of withholding (foregone capacity revenues) and decreasing the price effects of withholding.
+A reliability-based demand curve reflects the marginal value of capacity because the sloped portion is based on the reliability benefit of exceeding planning reserves.
+A reliability-based demand curve will also significantly reduce suppliers' incentives to withhold capacity from the market by increasing the opportunity costs of withholding (foregone capacity revenues) and decreasing the price effects of withholding.
 This incentive to withhold falls as the market approaches the minimum capacity requirement level.
-While it would not likely completely mitigate potential market power, a sloped demand curve would significantly improve suppliers' incentives.
+While it probably would not completely mitigate potential market power, a reliability-based demand curve would significantly improve suppliers' incentives.

-If a sloped demand curve is introduced, MISO will need to work with its stakeholders to develop the various parameters that define the demand curve.
-We recognize that this process is likely to be difficult and contentious.
+If a reliability-based curve is introduced, MISO will need to work with its stakeholders to develop the various parameters that define the demand curve.
+We recognize that this process is likely to be difficult.
 However, in simply approving a minimum requirement and a deficiency price (i.e., a vertical demand curve), some of the most important parameters have been established implicitly with no analysis or discussion.
-In particular, such an approach establishes a demand curve with an infinite slope, but with no analysis or support for why an infinite slope is efficient or reasonable.
+In particular, such an approach establishes a demand curve with an infinite slope, but with no support for why it is efficient or reasonable.